OCR A-level Topic: Kohima Essay Subject

 The 2017 Battle of Kohima Day Service

-This year’s Kohima Day Service will be held at 11.00am on Thursday 6th July in the Deans Garden, York Minster.
-The service will be followed by lunch at Imphal Barracks.
-The Kohima Educational Trust will also host a dinner on the previous evening in the Officers Mess.
+This year’s Kohima Day Service took place on Thursday 6th July in the Deans Garden, York Minster.
+The service was followed by lunch at Imphal Barracks.

 The new book Among the Headhunters by Military Historian Robert Lyman tells the story of the Naga village of Pangsha (where the Kohima Educational Trust built a hostel in 2014) during two significant visitations by Europeans, first in 1936 and then (by virtue of a C-46 falling from the sky) in 1943.
 Among the Headhunters is the first account of this incredible story.